 So, is it time to say bye-bye to the password?
 Afraid not.

 Even though passwords are vulnerable, they aren’t that bad and are still used for various reasons:

 - Convenient and Portable — almost anything can be protected by a password or shared secret — device access, accounts, services, and documents can be protected by passwords.
-Accessing something becomes very convenient as password doesn’t not depend on anything, hence, making it a simple form of authentication.
+Accessing something becomes very convenient as a password doesn’t depend on anything, hence, making it a simple form of authentication.

 - Interoperability —Password can easily be given to access computer, smartphone, or anything that we require access to.
-It is universally supported, and no unnecessary upgrade is required to use them, such as latest mobile device or installing client software.
+It is universally supported, and no unnecessary upgrade is required to use them, such as the latest mobile device or installing client software.
 They simply do their job — to authenticate users.